Alpha Preview: Fidensa is currently in early testing. Scores are for demonstration purposes and are not considered final or reliable.

 Finding details

-The SKILL.md contains a <HARD-GATE> directive that attempts to override the agent's normal behavior by preventing it from invoking implementation skills until design approval.
+The SKILL.md contains a <HARD-GATE> directive that attempts to override system behavior by preventing implementation actions until design approval.
 This is a form of direct prompt injection that tries to control the agent's decision-making process through embedded instructions in the skill manifest.

-The skill manifest is missing optional fields like license, compatibility, and allowed-tools.
+The skill manifest is missing optional fields including license, compatibility, and allowed-tools.
 While not required, these fields help users understand the skill's requirements and restrictions.

 The skill manifest is missing optional metadata fields including license, compatibility, and allowed-tools.
-While these fields are optional per the agent skills specification, their absence reduces transparency about the skill's requirements and restrictions.
+While these fields are optional per the agent skills specification, their absence reduces transparency about the skill's intended usage and tool requirements.

 The skill manifest is missing optional fields including license, compatibility, and allowed-tools.
-While these fields are optional per the agent skills specification, their absence reduces transparency about the skill's intended usage and restrictions.
+While these fields are optional per the agent skills specification, their absence reduces transparency about the skill's requirements and restrictions.

 Pattern detected: require('child_process')